thanosargiriou/dmws2021.github.io/pages/about.md

 Other activities will include:
-1. Production and dissemination of documents and awareness raising material for likely users and other stakeholders, technical staff, policy-makers and partners as well as the general public
+1. Production and dissemination of documents and awareness raising material for likely users and other stakeholders, technical staff, policy-makers and partners as well as the general public.
-2. Submission of research papers to internationally recognized journals and conferences, to disseminate knowledge within the scientific community
+2. Submission of research papers to internationally recognized journals and conferences, to disseminate knowledge within the scientific community.
-3. Presentation of the system in trade literature
+3. Presentation of the system in trade literature.

 The work packages will be implemented according to the following timetable